-The herpesvirus family includes CMV, Epstein-Barr virus (EBV), HHV-6 and other viruses commonly transmitted in childhood and early adulthood, and which establish latency, generally remaining dormant in individuals with a functioning immune system.
-However, in immunocompromised patients, such as HCT or solid organ transplant (SOT) recipients, CMV and other latent viral infections may reactivate, causing significant morbidity, mortality, graft rejection and facilitating co-infection with other opportunistic pathogens.
-CMV is the most common infectious pathogen in HCT, and can result in life-threatening pneumonia or other organ involvement, particularly in the first 100 days following transplant when the immune system is most vulnerable.
-In addition to potent activity against CMV and other herpesviruses, brincidofovir has shown broad-spectrum in vitro antiviral activity against all five families of dsDNA viruses that cause human disease: adenoviruses (AdV), polyomaviruses such as BK virus (BKV), papillomaviruses, orthopoxviruses, and herpesviruses.
+Double-stranded DNA viral infections such as CMV are commonly transmitted in childhood and early adulthood, and generally remain latent in individuals with a functioning immune system.
+However, in immunocompromised patients, such as HSCT or solid organ transplant (SOT) recipients, CMV and other dsDNA viral infections are associated with significant morbidity, mortality, graft rejection and co-infection with other opportunistic infections.
+CMV, a human herpesvirus, is the most common infectious pathogen in HSCT, and can result in life-threatening pneumonia or other organ involvement, particularly in the first 100 days following transplant when the immune system is most vulnerable.
+In vitro, CMX001 has shown broad-spectrum antiviral activity against all families of dsDNA viruses that cause human disease, including herpesviruses, adenoviruses (AdV), polyomaviruses such as BK virus (BKV), papillomaviruses and orthopoxviruses.

-In the post-transplant setting, there are three paradigms for addressing viral infections: prevention or "universal prophylaxis," preemptive therapy, and treatment of disease.
-Prevention is the administration of an antiviral to at-risk patients to avoid reactivation of a latent virus or primary infection with a new virus.
-Preemptive therapy is the initiation of antiviral(s) only after detection of a specific virus in the blood (viremia) in an asymptomatic patient, or other evidence of early infection.
+In the HSCT setting, there are three paradigms for addressing viral infections: prevention, preemptive therapy and treatment of disease.
+Prevention is the administration of an antiviral to at-risk patients to avoid reactivation of a latent virus.
+Preemptive therapy is the initiation of antiviral(s) only after detection of a specific virus in the blood (viremia) in an asymptomatic patient.
 Treatment is the watch-and-wait approach of initiating antiviral therapy after the virus is detected in an organ system where clinical signs or symptoms are present.

-No drugs are approved for prevention of CMV in HCT recipients, primarily due to the high threshold for safety and tolerability for a compound intended for use as "universal prophylaxis" across a broader population of at-risk patients.
-Currently available antivirals with anti-CMV activity are limited by significant renal and hematological side effects.
+No drugs are approved for prevention of CMV in HSCT recipients, primarily due to significant renal and hematological side effects.
 We believe that a safe and well-tolerated antiviral with demonstrated efficacy in prevention settings would provide a new standard of care for immunocompromised patients.
-In HCT, a safe and effective therapy for CMV prevention could potentially replace the current practice of intensive monitoring for CMV viremia with initiation of anti-CMV preemptive therapy following detection.
-In addition, we believe that an antiviral with broad-spectrum activity could reduce the frequency of other dsDNA viral infections commonly encountered in these patients, and could provide measureable clinical and pharmacoeconomic benefits for patients and the health care system.
+In HSCT, a safe and effective therapy for CMV prevention could potentially replace the current practice of frequent monitoring for CMV viremia and initiation of anti-CMV preemptive therapy following detection.
+In addition, we believe that an antiviral that could reduce the frequency of other dsDNA viruses and avoid increasing the risk of other opportunistic infections could provide measureable clinical and pharmacoeconomic benefits for patients and the health care system.

-We demonstrated the potential clinical utility of brincidofovir in a 230-patient Phase 2 dose-escalation study for the prevention of CMV reactivation in HCT recipients.
-The results of this study were published in an article, entitled "CMX001 to Prevent Cytomegalovirus Disease in Hematopoietic-Cell Transplantation," in the September 26, 2013 issue of the New England Journal of Medicine (N Engl J Med 369:1227-36).
-In this study, brincidofovir or placebo was administered to HCT recipients from stem cell engraftment through Week 13 post-transplant.
-A reduction of more than 50% in risk of CMV infection was observed for the subjects who received brincidofovir 100 mg twice weekly (BIW).
-Ten percent of subjects (five of 50 subjects) in the brincidofovir 100 mg BIW cohort met the primary endpoint, CMV disease or a positive quantitative blood test for CMV at the end of the dosing period, versus 37% of subjects (22 of 59 subjects) in the placebo cohort (p=0.002, where the p-value is the statistical probability of a result not due to chance alone).
-The dose-limiting toxicity of diarrhea was observed in a high proportion of subjects at the highest dose tested, brincidofovir 200 mg BIW, and was subsequently addressed with the addition of a Safety Monitoring and Management Plan (SMMP) incorporated in the final Phase 2 cohort and in subsequent studies.
-The SMMP has been included in the ongoing Phase 3 study of brincidofovir in CMV prevention in HCT recipients, SUPPRESS.
-There was no evidence of kidney, hematologic or bone marrow toxicity in the Phase 2 study at any dose tested.
+Chimerix demonstrated the potential of CMX001 in a 230-patient Phase 2 dose-escalation study for the prevention of CMV reactivation in HSCT recipients.
+In this study, CMX001 or placebo was administered to

+HSCT recipients from stem cell engraftment through Week 13 post-transplant.
+A reduction of more than 50% in risk of CMV infection was observed for the subjects who received CMX001 in 100 mg doses twice weekly (BIW).
+Ten percent of subjects (five of 50 subjects) in the CMX001 100 mg BIW cohort met the primary endpoint, CMV disease or a positive quantitative blood test for CMV at the end of the dosing period, versus 37% of subjects (22 of 59 subjects) in the placebo cohort (p=0.002, where the p-value is the statistical probability of a result not due to chance alone).
+CMX001's dose-limiting toxicity was diarrhea, which was addressed with a Safety Monitoring and Management Plan (SMMP) incorporated in the final Phase 2 cohort and in subsequent studies, and which will be implemented in SUPPRESS.
+There was no evidence of kidney, hematologic or bone marrow toxicity in this study.